TreyBCollier/Natural_Language_Translator/README.txt

 On the screen, you can enter text in the respective language into a textbox, and translate this text using the 'Translate' button.

-Once a translation has bee n processed, you can press the microphone icon to enable text-to-speech
+Once a translation has been processed, you can press the microphone icon to enable text-to-speech

+Words and sentences must be correctly spelt.

+It may appear at first when pressing the 'Translate' button, that it does not translate.
+The first press of this button deactivates the keyboard, and the second press will be registered and will then translate.